Pakistan Haramosh La 5,150m

 Bilchar Dobani 6134m

-Rakaposhi on the right in the distance
+Rakaposhi is the high peak on the right in the distance.

 Laila 3 6375m from Haramosh La